chariotlab1991/student-project/NanoGpt.md

 python sample.py --out_dir=out-shakespeare-char --device=cpu --compile=False --start="ROMEO:" --max_new_tokens=200
 ```

-This command generates text starting from the prompt:
+This command generates text starting from:

 ```text
 ROMEO:
 ```

-If this command generates output, the model is working successfully.
+If this command generates output, the trained model is working successfully.

 ---

-## Step 5: Replace `chat.py`
+## Step 8: Replace `chat.py`

 After confirming that `sample.py` works, replace the content of `chat.py` with the following code: